Thursday, 19 September 2024

 While I'm at it, the use of the term 'obviously' -- in this role it has been around a while -- is interesting.
 I hear it as: 'What I'm about to say perhaps goes without saying, but nevertheless I say it just to be absolutely sure there is no misunderstanding, and it's worth saying for the sake of what I'm going to say after.'

-Invertebrate and Inveterate, Incredible and Incredulous
+Invertebrate and Inveterate, Incredible and Incredulous, Prelude and Predicate

 My diagnosis of (one aspect of) changes in language runs as follows.
 A relatively common word is in use (say 'outrageous', 'uninterested', or 'deny') and another relatively rare word that expresses a different, typically more complicated meaning, which often sounds similar to the first one (say 'egregious', 'disinterested', or 'refute').
-Perhaps imagining a certain show of erudition, people begin to use the latter word for the former, not being aware that the latter does not mean the former.
+Perhaps imagining a certain show of erudition, people begin to use the latter word for the former, not being aware that the latter does not mean the same as the former.
 But then, if the virus spreads sufficiently, it does means the former.
 So to speak.
 (I've discussed those particular examples previously; the links are on the upper right).

-Sunday 16 June 2024
+Sunday, 16 June 2024

 Generalisation, Holding Beliefs, Single Persons, and Winning